Get help today 888-509-8965 or sign up for 24/7 text support.

 What Is an Intensive Outpatient Program (IOP)?

 An intensive outpatient program (IOP) is a level of addiction rehab treatment that is more intensive than standard outpatient treatment, but less intensive than a partial hospitalization program (PHP).1 Intensive outpatient programs let you live off-site and go about your daily life while not in treatment.
-In this way, IOPs can offer more flexibility for people who need to balance work, school, or family.
+In this way, IOPs can offer more flexibility for people who need to balance family, school, or work.

-The time commitment for IOPs can vary depending on the state you live in, the treatment center, and your specific treatment needs.1 In an IOP, you generally attend treatment for 9 to 30 hours per week over 3 to 5 days for about 3 months.1
+The time commitment for IOPs can vary depending on your state, the treatment center, and your specific treatment needs.1 In an IOP, you generally attend treatment for 9 to 30 hours per week over 3 to 5 days for about 3 months.1

 Treatment for substance use disorders (SUDs) often happens on what is referred to as a continuum of care across different treatment settings and intensity levels.
-A continuum of care is flexible, letting you enter treatment at the level that you need during the time that you need it.
-This means that you can either move up to more intensive treatment or down to less intensive treatment, depending on your progress and evolving treatment goals and needs.1
+A continuum of care is flexible, letting you enter treatment at the level you need when you need it.
+This means that you can move up to more intensive treatment or down to less intensive treatment, depending on your progress and evolving treatment goals and needs.1

 The American Society of Addiction Medicine (ASAM) outlines the care levels as follows, ranging from least intensive to most intensive:3

-• Level 4: medically managed intensive inpatient services
+• Level 4: Medical detox and other medically managed intensive inpatient services

 What to Expect in an IOP